Theresa A. Beaudoin , Commissioner

 Flanigan Square at 547 River Street, Troy provides financial assistance such as Temporary Assistance, Supplemental Nutrition Assistance Program (SNAP), Medicaid and the Home Energy Assistance Program (HEAP).
-This building also houses the Adult Protective unit, the Child Support Enforcement and Collection unit, and the JD/PINS unit.
+This building also houses the Adult Protective unit, the Child Support Enforcement and Collection unit, Home Care unit, and the Fraud/Investigative unit.

 Cash benefits, Medical Assistance and SNAP benefits are available to applicants whose income is insufficient to meet their needs.

 To make an appointment to apply call (518) 266-7800.